General Syntax RulesPureBasic has established rules which never change. These are:

 Examplea$ = "Hello world" ; standard string b$ = ~"Escape\nMe !" ; string with escape sequences

-LabelsAll labels must be followed by a : (colon).
-Label names may not contain any operators (+,-,...) as well special characters (ß,ä,ö,ü,...).
-When defined in a procedure, the label will be only available in this procedure.
+LabelsAll labels must be followed by a colon : character.
+Label names may not contain any operators (+,-,...) or special characters (ß,ä,ö,ü,...).
+Labels defined inside a procedure will be available only in that procedure.

 ExpressionsAn expression is something which can be evaluated.
 An expression can mix any variables, constants, or functions, of the same type.
-When you use numbers in an expression, you can add the Keyword $ sign in front of it to mean a hexadecimal number, or a Keyword % sign to mean a binary number.
+When using numbers in an expression, you can prefix them with the $ symbol to indicate a hexadecimal number, or with the % symbol to indicate a binary number.
 Without either of those, the number will be treated as decimal.
-Strings must be enclosed by inverted commas.
+Strings must be enclosed within straight double quotes.

 Examplea = a + 1 + (12 * 3) a = a + WindowHeight(#Window) + b/2 + #MyConstant If a <> 12 + 2 b + 2 >= c + 3 EndIf a$ = b$ + "this is a string value" + c$ Foo = Foo + $69 / %1001 ; Hexadecimal and binary number usage